davel/perl-RTF-Encode/README.md

 # RTF::Encode

-A Perl library to escapes string into RTF.
+A Perl library to escape strings into RTF.